ontoinsights/deep_narrative_analysis/README.md

 * _tests_ holds pytest validation code for the dna RESTful services and underlying processing
   * This code is NOT executed when pushing new code (as part of a GitHub workflow) since a Stardog server would have to be deployed
   * However, the code is run locally and the htmlcov subdirectory is included with the results
+  * To see code coverage data, open the index.html in tests/htmlcov
 * _ontologies_ holds the definitions of the concepts and relationships that are extracted from the narratives and background data
   * All the posted ontology files are written in Turtle (OWL2)
   * In addition, a Protege-ready merge of the ontology files (dna-ontology.ttl) is available in the top-level directory